bhung08/website/README.md

 back up data, share my work with others, and collaborate with programmers and other users of Git.

-For more information on Git, see the
+For more information on Git, please see the
 [official Git documentation](https://git-scm.com/).